3 Methods to Copy Windows 10 to USB Drive (Bootable)

 ◉ Installation USB: Copy Windows 10 ISO to USB and therefore creating a bootable drive.
 It could be used to clean install Windows 10 from USB on the same or another computer.

-◉ Recovery USB: It contains all the advanced recovery options to help you troubleshoot Windows 10 even when the computer won’t boot.
+◉ Recovery USB: It contains all the advanced recovery options to troubleshoot Windows 10 even when the PC won’t boot.
 If you back up system files to the USB, you can also use it to reinstall Windows 10.
 Note it usually doesn’t apply to different computer.

-◉ Bootable USB: There are many software can create bootable USB or other media, just pick the one that best suits your needs.
-Here I’ll use Create Bootable Media tool of AOMEI Backupper as an example.
-It enables you to boot a crashed computer into WinPE and restore Windows 10 to an earlier state.
+◉ Bootable USB: There are many tools can create bootable USB or other media, just pick the one that best suits your needs.
+Here I’ll use the Create Bootable Media tool of AOMEI Backupper as an example.
+It enables you to start a crashed computer into WinPE and restore Windows 10 to earlier state.
 You can even add a boot option to perform system recovery without any media.

 1. Copy Windows 10 to USB for upgrading or clean Installing

 How to copy Windows setup to the USB flash drive:

 1. Open the MediaCreationTool.
 If you want to upgrade or reinstall the current computer right away, just choose Upgrade this PC now, otherwise please choose Create installation media for another PC and click Next.

 2. Select the configurations of the Windows 10 ISO you will download.
 If you want to use the USB on the same computer, just let it Use the recommended options for this PC, otherwise please uncheck it to make your choices according to actual situation.